makkus/freckles/README.rst

 This will check out the *freckles* source code from `it's github repo <https://github.com/makkus/freckles>`_, install all the system dependencies *freckles* needs, creates a virtual environment called ``freckles-dev`` and installs *freckles* and its python dependencies into it (more details can be found `in the example below <Example #2, where we setup a Python development project_>`_ and the ``python-dev`` adapter documentation `here <https://docs.freckles.io/en/latest/adapters/python-dev.html>`_).

 Or, maybe you are working on a webpage.
-If somebody writes an adapter for this usecase, *freckles* could download your source files, setup a webserver and potential dependencies (nodejs? php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.
+If somebody writes an adapter for your usecase and the framework(s) you use, *freckles* could download your source files, setup a webserver and potential dependencies (nodejs? php? ruby?, ...) on your dev machine, then puts configuration in place so you can start working straight away.

 ``frecklecute``
 ===============

 Basically a wrapper around Ansible_, making it easier to get started writing and executing task lists ('playbooks' in Ansible-speak) locally.
 It allows you to execute short (yaml) scriptlets ('*frecklecutables*').
-As *freckles* is built on top of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for such a *frecklecutable*.
+As *freckles* and *frecklecute* are built on top of *Ansible*, `all Ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, as well as `all roles on Ansible galaxy <https://galaxy.ansible.com>`_ can be used as building blocks for such a *frecklecutable*.

 *frecklecute* comes with a few default *frecklecutables*, for example one (called `'ansible-task' <https://github.com/makkus/freckles/blob/master/freckles/external/frecklecutables/ansible-task>`_) that lets you execute any arbitrary Ansible module or role directly.
 This is what it looks like to ensure a folder exists, using *frecklecute* (including '`inaugurating <inaugurate_>`_'/bootstrapping *frecklecute* itself):

 .. code-block:: console

-   curl https://freckles.io | bash -s -- frecklecute --ask-become-pass false ansible-task --task-name file --vars '{"path": "~/cool_folder", "state": "directory"}'
+   curl https://freckles.io | bash -s -- frecklecute -pw false ansible-task --task-name file --vars '{"path": "~/cool_folder", "state": "directory"}'

 This has to be, by the way, the most bloated and roundabout way to create a folder in the history of creating folders.
 We've come a long way from ``mkdir`` :-) .
 Although, of course, that particular example doesn't make any sense, I hope it is plain to see how use- and powerful a scripting tool like this, with access to all Ansible modules and roles, can be.
 Let's use another example and install Docker (using the `mongrelion.docker <https://galaxy.ansible.com/mongrelion/docker/>`_ role from Ansible galaxy -- I'll asume *frecklecute*/*freckles* is already installed this time):